Lagrange-Labs/docs/docs/state-committees/run-node/deploy-attestation-node.md

 ### Attestation Node

+- Configure the `config.toml` file.
+If you are setting up the signer, `OperatorKeyAccountID`, `SignerKeyAccountID` & `BLSKeyAccountID` should be configured as per the `AccountID` field set in the `config_signer.toml`
 - Run `generate-config` command to generate a config specific to the chain and network for which you want to run an attestation node.
-Then run `deploy` command to deploy the docker container of your attestation node.
+- Run `deploy` command to deploy the docker container of your attestation node.
 Alternately, run `generate-config-deploy` which combines the `generate-config` and `deploy` commands.

 If you choose to run multiple attestation nodes on the same machine for the same or different chains, then the deployment can be simplified using the `bulk-generate-config-deploy` command.